Messi-Q/GPSCVulDetector/README.md

 2. **Pattern:** The expert pattern and its feature are extracted by the automatic pattern extractor in this directory `pattern_extractor_example`.

-Note, you can also use the features extracted in [AMEVulDetector](https://github.com/Messi-Q/AMEVulDetector).
+Notably, you can also use the features extracted in [AMEVulDetector](https://github.com/Messi-Q/AMEVulDetector).

 ## Running Project